masc-ucsc/docs/docs/pyrope/13-stdlib.md

 # Pyrope Standard Library

+!!!
+WARNING "TBD"
+    The standard library is not implemented yet; this chapter is the wish-list for it.
+See [Implementation status](15-tbd.md).

-This is a list of functionality that `import prp` should produce.
+This is a list of functionality that `import("prp")` should produce.

 ## Basic operations